Rural Communities Policy

 How will this be done?

-There will be four stages:
+There are four project stages:

 - Stage 1: Theory of change